JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/E6qZXvz-Fs0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 - Always exclude lazy attributes when using `@`ToString - by default, `@`ToString includes all the object fields.
-Such an approach can have an unwanted side-effect for JPA entities: accidentally loading lazy attributes.
+Such an approach can have an unwanted side effect for JPA entities: accidentally loading lazy attributes.
 This can easily harm the application performance or lead to a LazyInitializationException if it happens outside a transaction.

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fUtRJBKskig" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-- Don’t forget to add `@`NoArgsConstructor to entities with `@`Builder or `@`AllArgsConstructor – they introduce their own constructors, so the compiler doesn’t generate a default one.
+- Don’t forget to add `@`NoArgsConstructor to entities with `@`Builder or `@`AllArgsConstructor – they introduce their own constructors, so the compiler doesn't generate a default one.
 A no-argument constructor is required for all JPA entities according to the specification.

 ![no_args_constructor](img/no_args_constructor.jpeg)